fette/sugjester/instructions.md

 - **Refresh cadence**
   - Assume new files supersede old ones the moment they’re uploaded; no manual merge step needed.
   - If an expected field is missing or the schema shifts, ask William before guessing.

+**7f.
+Suggestion Workflow**
+- When William asks for next reads, ground every pick in the latest exports under `data/`; check `export-summary.json` for the timestamp and language counts.
+- Build candidate pools from `data/books-to-consider.json`, focusing on the `Books to consider`, `Books owned to read`, and `Japanese books to consider` buckets that match the request.
+- Cross-check the `Books read` bucket (and any future finished logs) so you never recycle titles already completed.
+- Stay scoped to the Sugjester project unless William explicitly points elsewhere; if expected data is missing or schema shifts, pause and ask before improvising.
+- Surface 2–3 options ordered by fit, articulate the throughline back to William’s ethos, and close with clear next steps (workflow touchpoint, pruning prompt, etc.).